- FORTH at a glance

 2. Potential awardees are proposed by one or more persons (e.g. teachers or students) that have personal experience of their educational work.
 Proposals must be documented and signed and are regarded as confidential and can be examined again along with the new ones in the following years.

 3. The award follows a three-year subject cycle (Sciences, Humanities and Art, Biomedical Sciences).
-For the year 2014, proposals for Biomedical Science will be accepted.
+For the year 2015, proposals for Science will be accepted.